flexatone/present-df-typing/doc/pycon-2025/slides.md

 * A `tuple` can do more
 * A sequence with defined size and ordering of types
     * `tuple[str, float, float, bool]`
-* An un-sized sequence of homogenous types
+* An unsized sequence of homogenous types
     * `tuple[str, ...]`

 </v-clicks>
 </Transform>

 ---